agl-alexglopez/agl-alexglopez.github.io/_posts/2025-08-02-rosetta-stones-and-mazes-maze-design.md

 +-----------+
 ```

 Using a combination of ASCII characters allows us to create a somewhat recognizable maze structure.
 However, due to rectangular cells the gaps between the vertical bars and the plus signs can seem like paths when in fact they are not.
-If we look to Unicode we can discover some characters that are tailor made to our task of building paths and walls.
+If we look to Unicode we can discover some characters that are tailor-made to our task of building paths and walls.

 ### Box-drawing Characters

-*Note that to enjoy the remainder of this design, you will need to have installed a fully featured font that your terminal can use to display Unicode and box-drawing characters.*

 One of my favorite Wikipedia pages is the [Box-drawing characters](https://en.wikipedia.org/wiki/Box-drawing_characters) page.
 The general purpose of these characters is to address the problems we saw with the tiny gaps in our attempt at mazes with ASCII characters.
-I often find myself visiting this page when writing documentation or diagrams for projects I am working on.
+I frequently find myself visiting this page when writing documentation or diagrams for projects I am working on.
 It is very satisfying to have lines appear to seamlessly connect in a terminal or editor.

 While traditionally intended to help create clean terminal user interfaces, box-drawing characters can also help us in our maze endeavors.
 What are mazes if not boxes with little chunks taken out to form paths?
 Let's examine characters that the Wikipedia page provides to us in the order they are presented.
-Here is the light weight variant of box-drawing characters we are most interested in.
+Here is the lightweight variant of box-drawing characters we are most interested in.

 ```txt
 ─  │  ┌  ┐  └  ┘  ├  ┤  ┬  ┴  ┼  ╴  ╵  ╶  ╷